-1 x Australian Aboriginal, Torres Strait Islander and Māori Cultural Competence and Cultural Safety resource, if not completed during Basic Training.
+1 Australian Aboriginal, Torres Strait Islander and Māori Cultural Competence and Cultural Safety resource, if not completed during Basic Training.

-Trainees must complete the resource by the end of their Advanced Training however it's recommended they complete it before the specialty consolidation phase.
+Trainees must complete the resource by the end of their Advanced Training.
+Completion is recommended before the specialty consolidation phase.

-The Australian Aboriginal, Torres Strait Islander and Māori Cultural Competence and Cultural Safety resource teaches best practice medicine for Aboriginal, Torres Strait Islander and Māori patients through reflection on the trainee's own cultural values and recognition of their influence on professional practice.
+The Australian Aboriginal, Torres Strait Islander and Māori Cultural Competence and Cultural Safety resource teaches best practice medicine for Aboriginal, Torres Strait Islander, and Māori patients through reflection on the trainee's own cultural values and recognition of their influence on professional practice.